cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - Goes hand in hand with documentation
 - Basically have it so the Bento arm can be controlled by acer controllers, vive controllers, or brachioplexus input
     - comment each part out first, then have it so brachIOplexus can control what input is being taken in

+*2) Setup the Vive Headset Revised: Setup SteamVR*
+- **SteamVR can handle both headsets so there is no need to seperate scenes for the headsets**
+- Create a test scene to test for controller input and have a sample script to use for documentation
+    - purpose: for future implementation / changing input system fro vr controllers
+- Implement a way to switch between moving the camera and moving the bento arm
+- implement a way to move the bento arm with steam controllers vs brachIOplexus
+    - if brachioplexus is controlling arm, the controllers can only move the camera

 *3) Implement saving data to a file* (DONE)
 - Similar to profiles for brachIOplexus (DONE)